 I relate this because it shows the essential difference between Mad Max and the two films that followed.
 While Mad Max more or less takes place in the same milieu – well, there seems to have been an entire nuclear holocaust that has taken place between Mad Max and Mad Max 2, with Mad Max at least taking place where there is still a semblance of social order, albeit decaying at the edges – the tones of either film is very different.
 Mad Max 2 can be enjoyed by the same audience that went to see Star Wars (1977), it is a comic book of a film that can be savoured for the sheer energy kinetic involved in it; on the other hand, Mad Max is not designed for the mostly adolescent audiences that enjoyed Mad Max 2 – its audiences are the same ones that enjoyed Death Wish (1974), Sam Peckinpah and 1970s biker movies.
 Mad Max 2 is light, tongue-in-cheek, the violence no more serious than that it is in an Arnold Schwarzenegger film; Mad Max is grim and entirely humourless, the violence is less comic-booky and savage in tone – people are burnt alive in vehicles, there are axe attacks on moving cars – and the film is overrun with the savage and single-minded determination of Max’s vengeance.

 George Miller made two sequels to Mad Max, Mad Max 2/The Road Warrior (1981) and Mad Max Beyond Thunderdome (1985).
-Ever since, there were persistent rumours of a fourth Mad Max, even the mooted idea of a Mad Max tv series at one point, although it finally took thirty years until this arrived with Mad Max: Fury Road (2015) with the Mel Gibson role recast with Tom Hardy.
+Ever since, there were persistent rumours of a fourth Mad Max, even the mooted idea of a Mad Max tv series at one point, although it finally took thirty years until the fourth film arrived with Mad Max: Fury Road (2015) where the title role was recast with Tom Hardy.

 George Miller’s directorial career blossomed following the international success of Mad Max 2.
 He was invited by Steven Spielberg to direct an episode of Twilight Zone – The Movie (1983) and his contribution (the fourth episode) was the best in the film.
 Miller then went onto make the eminently enjoyable sex war fantasy The Witches of Eastwick (1987).
 Miller’s career in the 1990s has flagged somewhat with the boringly respectable Lorenzo’s Oil (1992) and the throwaway Babe: Pig in the City (1998).
 Miller has had greater success as producer of other people’s films, the nuclear accident thriller The Chain Reaction (1980) and most notably Philip Noyce’s yachtboard psycho-thriller Dead Calm (1989), which introduced Nicole Kidman to the world, and the talking animals fantasy Babe (1995).
 In the 00s, George Miller made a triumphant return with the hit animated film Happy Feet (2006) about tap-dancing penguins and its sequel Happy Feet Two (2011).
 Miller should not be confused with the other Australian director, also called George Miller, who has directed the likes of The Man from Snowy River (1981) and The Neverending Story II: The Next Chapter (1990).